Structure: Two Semesters

 Overview

-The spring course, designed to prepare students for their four-week study abroad in Southeast Asia, focuses on three main aspects:
+The spring course, designed to prepare students for their five-week* study abroad in Southeast Asia, focuses on three main aspects:

-- English as a second language: This course will incorporate English for Speakers of Other Languages (ESOL) approaches to prepare students for their service experience, working with Cambodian students to help them improve their English language comprehension level and speaking skills.
+- English as a second language.
+This course will incorporate English for Speakers of Other Languages (ESOL) approaches to prepare students for their service experience, working with Cambodian students to help them improve their English language comprehension level and speaking skills.
+Pre-med students may have the option to work with Cambodian medical professionals in a local clinic

-- Community: This course uses a project-based learning approach to help students develop a project that meaningfully impacts the Cambodian people they will interact with while staying in Siem Reap.
+- Community impact.
+This course uses a project-based learning approach to help students develop a project that meaningfully impacts the Cambodian people they will interact with while staying in Siem Reap.

 The summer course takes students through Southeast Asia.
-Arriving in Bangkok, Thailand for a short visit there then, to Vietnam, visiting important cultural sites and places of historical significance critical to understanding the events that shaped Vietnamese society and culture over the centuries, as well as those that helped shape the U.S. during its long military involvement in Southeast Asia.
+Arriving in Bangkok, Thailand for a short visit there, then to Vietnam, visiting important cultural sites and places of historical significance critical to understanding the events that shaped Vietnamese society and culture over the centuries, as well as those that helped shape the U.S. during its long military involvement in Southeast Asia.
 Second, to Cambodia, exploring Khmer Rouge history and its Killing Fields and touring some of the major Angkor temple sites, viewing in person the evolution of the unique Khmer artistry over a 500-year span, which makes it today a World Heritage Site and offers a unique insight into the evolution of an empire and its eventual fall into ruins.
-During this course, students will teach English to Cambodian students, explore Siem Reap culture and society, and reflect on their travel experience.
+During this course, students will teach English to Cambodian students or assist in a local clinic (pre-med students), explore Siem Reap culture and society, and reflect on their travel experience.

 Course focus